 This is the most critical preparation decision you will make.
 The foundation must be:

 There are three foundation types that work reliably.
-Each suits different garden situations.
+Here's how they compare:

 This is the most commonly used and most versatile foundation for a wood-fired hot tub.
-It is relatively straightforward to construct, performs well in all climates, and handles drainage naturally.
+It is relatively straightforward to construct, performs well in all climates, and the gravel layers handle drainage naturally.

 How to build it:

-The gravel layers provide excellent drainage — water flows down through the stone rather than pooling around the base of the tub.
+The gravel layers allow water to flow down through the stone rather than pooling around the base of the tub.
 The slab surface provides a clean, stable, frost-resistant platform.

 A poured concrete slab is the most structurally robust option and the best choice if your soil has any history of instability, if you are in a region with very cold winters, or if you simply want a foundation that will never require any future attention.